 Annual Colorado School Accountability Report (SAR) Results (state testing): Ridgeview Classical's high school ranked in the top three high schools in the state of Colorado from 2001 to 2008, after which the reporting was discontinued.

-2010 US News World Report Ranking: Silver Medal.
-In 2008, ranked #15 high school, #4 open enrollment charter school in US.
+2013 US News World Report Ranking: Gold Medal, ranked #2 in state and #26 nationally among charter schools.
+In 2008, ranked #15 high school, #4 open enrollment charter school in the country.

 Within Ridgeview's culture of classical academic rigor, students: